molinadavid/teslabox/README.md

 Dashcam and sentry videos are always available through the Dashcam app on your Tesla, or by connecting TeslaBox using USB cable to your computer.

 ### Stream
 This is similar to Tesla's Sentry Mode Live Camera feature but works even on drive plus available on any browser.
-To some extent, you can use it as a public security camera.
+To some extent, you can use it as a security camera.

 There is, however, a 1 minute delay for each clip which is the time it takes to close and prepare the file.
 You can choose what angles to stream and switch between them.
 Video would automatically progress to the next minute when it is done playing.